2005 Claret 14/08/2009 (TNB)

 Great fruit - long and sexy.
 Pleasantly structured ad still improving.
 Bare

-- Chateau L'Evangile 1990
+and rising. - Chateau L'Evangile 1990

 Very soft, aromatic, completely resolved.
 Lovely and much admired, and yet at times I thought it a bit soft.